vileider/year2_fixed/guests_notes/developer_round_table.md

 Barnaby:
-If they do not know what are the delivering the not gonna deliver god project
+If they do not know what are the delivering the not gonna deliver good project

-If the product is delivered even if is bad quality
+the product should be delivered on time even if is bad quality.

 It is important to reassure with customer that we are following into right direction